Smoke control areas

 Clean Air Act 1993

 The whole of Newcastle upon Tyne district is a smoke control area.
-It is therefore an offence under section 20 the Clean Air Act 1993 to emit smoke from a chimney of a building, from a furnace or from any fixed boiler in the city, unless an authorised fuel is used, or the appliances is exempt.
+It is therefore an offence under section 20 the Clean Air Act 1993 to emit smoke from a chimney of a building, from a furnace or from any fixed boiler in the city, unless an authorised fuel is used, or the appliance is exempt.
 The maximum fine for such offences in the magistrates' court is £1,000.

 Smoke control areas deal with smoke from buildings and not from burning in the open.
 See our pages on bonfires and smoke for further information on this.